oushujun/EDTA/README.md

 Optional 2, when you specify the `--anno 1` parameter, you will get:
 2. Whole-genome TE annotation: $genome.mod.EDTA.TEanno.gff3.
 This file contains both structurally intact and fragmented TE annotations.
 3. Summary of whole-genome TE annotation: $genome.mod.EDTA.TEanno.sum.
-4. Low-threshold TE masking: $genome.mod.MAKER.masked.
+4. Low-threshold TE masking: $genome.mod.MAKER.masked (only when `--maker 1` is also specified; off by default).
 This is a genome file with only long TEs (>=1 kb) being masked.
 You may use this for de novo gene annotations.
 In practice, this approach will reduce overmasking for genic regions, which can improve gene prediction quality.
 However, initial gene models should contain TEs and need further filtering.
 5. Annotation inconsistency for simple TEs: $genome.mod.EDTA.TE.fa.stat.redun.sum.
 6. Annotation inconsistency for nested TEs: $genome.mod.EDTA.TE.fa.stat.nested.sum.
 7. Oveall annotation inconsistency: $genome.mod.EDTA.TE.fa.stat.all.sum.